 • Working with APIs to load data requires strong technical knowledge to handle operations such as connection pooling, query optimization, compression, validation, etc.

-Why integrate REST API to SQL Server?
+Why Should You Get Data From API to SQL Server?

 1. Real-Time Data Updates